jnikolich/salesfinder/README.md

 ### Synopsis

 SalesFinder works by visitng various product listings you're interested in, at merchants you would like to purchase from.
-For every listing you configure, It then finds the current price from that listing (using start and end delimiters), and reports on it.
-Everything is configuration-driven, through the following abstract workflow:
+For every listing you configure, It then finds the current price from that listing (using start and end delimiters), and (unless running silently) reports on it.

-1. Configure all the merchants you want to monitor, including the base URL for their online store.
-2. Configure all the products you are interested in, including a name, description, and alert-price (more on this later).
-3. Configure all the listings you want to.
-Listings represent which merchant(s) have each product you're interested in, their regular price for that product, and the product link.
-In other words, *"who sells what"*.
-4. Run SalesFinder (either manually or on a scheduled basis automatically) to check all the listings you've configured.

 When SalesFinder finds that a merchant's price for a given product has dropped down to (or below) the **alert-price** you've set for that product, SalesFinder will notify you, telling  you the product, it's price, which merchant(s) have it for that price, and the date/time the price was retrieved.
 Notifications are currently via email; additional methods are envisioned down the road.